As part of our neurosciences and musculoskeletal division, you'll work alongside an expert nursing team caring for patients from across the region.

 We’ll soon be providing a service to Wales.

-If you are looking to find out more about our careers within our NMSK division, please email Nursing@nbt.nhs.uk.
+If you are looking to find out more about our careers within our NMSK division, or book an interview, please email Nursing@nbt.nhs.uk.